The Miracle Girl – Guest Book Review

 Note: I received this book free from NetGalley in exchange for an honest review.

-Guest post contributed by What’s She Reading?
+This guest post was contributed by What’s She Reading?
 This blog’s reviews come with information about content warning, such as violence, language, sexual content, etc. Want to know if the book is part of a series before you start?
 She will let you know!
 Check out more of her reviews.